TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 The process of creating a PVC manifest and mounting it to a Pod is the same as dynamic provisioning for general block storage.
 For more information, see [Dynamic Provisioning](/Container/NKS/en/user-guide/#dynamic-provisioning).

+<a id="etcd-encryption-with-skm"></a>
+### Secure Key Manager Service Integration for Secret Data Encryption and Decryption

+NKS cluster encrypts secret resources before storing them in the data store (etcd).
+NKS offers two distinct methods for encrypting this sensitive data.

+#### Standard

+* Automatically generate symmetric keys during cluster creation and stores them in the control plane
+* Encrypt etcd data with the key
+* Key management is handled internally within the cluster

+#### SKM Integration

+* Configure Secure Key Manager (SKM) as the storage encryption provider
+* Perform encryption and decryption of etcd data via the SKM API
+* Enable centralized key management and audit logging

+> [Caution]
+> Deleting SKM symmetric keys or rotated key versions associated with the cluster will result in critical system failures.
+> * Cluster startup failure due to the inability to decrypt etcd data
+> * Inaccessibility of encrypted resources
+> * Potential for permanent and irrecoverable data loss

+> Note: how to safely delete the rotated key version
+> Forcing a rewrite of all secret resources triggers a re-encryption of the data using the latest key version.
+> Once all secret resources have been re-encrypted using the command below, you can safely delete the rotated key versions.
+> `kubectl get secrets --all-namespaces -o json | kubectl replace -f -`